Exeter to drop Native American branding

 A number of clubs have asked visiting Exeter fans not to wear Native American-themed headdresses to their away matches this season after criticism of the club's branding by the National Congress of American Indians (NCAI).

-In October Dante Desiderio, the NCAI's chief executive, said "Native 'themed' mascot imagery and the dehumanising stereotypes it perpetuates must go."
+In October Dante Desiderio, the NCAI's chief executive, said: "Native 'themed' mascot imagery and the dehumanising stereotypes it perpetuates must go."

 The club first received criticism over its branding - which as well as a Native American on the club's crest, also includes places such as the 'Wigwam Bar' and 'Campfire Grill' in their home ground at Sandy Park - in 2020 following a petition by some fans.